PokemonAutomation/pokemonautomation.github.io/docs/Programs/PokemonSwSh/DaySkipperJPN-7.8k.md

 ## Program Description

 This is a faster JPN day skipper that runs at 7827 skips/hour.
+This program only runs on the Switch 1 with a wired controller.
+All other setups are not supported.

 > This skipper is less tolerant to errors compared to the other skippers. **Don't use this skipper unless your system is very stable or if you're just experimenting.**